Department of Labor Logo United States Department of Labor

 4%

-Overall employment of purchasing managers, buyers, and purchasing agents is projected to decline 6 percent from 2022 to 2032.
+Overall employment of purchasing managers, buyers, and purchasing agents is projected to grow 7 percent from 2023 to 2033, faster than the average for all occupations.

-Despite declining employment, about 45,000 openings for purchasing managers, buyers, and purchasing agents are projected each year, on average, over the decade.
-All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.
+About 61,100 openings for purchasing managers, buyers, and purchasing agents are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment